cdvallejo/42-push_swap/README.md

 ```
 where ```$ARG``` is a space separated list of integers, e.g. ```ARG="1 5 2 4 3"```

-## 🛠️ USED ALGORITHM

-I used a variation of the [Radix Sort](https://en.wikipedia.org/wiki/Radix_sort) algorithm. radix sort is a non-comparative sorting algorithm.
-It avoids comparison by creating and distributing elements into buckets according to their radix.
-For elements with more than one significant digit, this bucketing process is repeated for each digit, while preserving the ordering of the prior step, until all digits have been considered.
-For this reason, radix sort has also been called bucket sort and digital sort.

 ## MANDATORY PART
 The rules :